fabioheiji/engenhariaSI/README.md

 ### Local

 Make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [SQLite3](https://www.sqlite.org/index.html) installed.
-Also check if you have rails installed with `rails --version` or install it with `gem install rails`.
+Also check your Rails installation with `rails --version` or install it with `gem install rails`.

-- Clone this repo on your machine
+- Clone this repo to your local machine
 - Install gems with `bin/bundle install`
 - Set up the database with `bin/rails db:setup`
 - Start the server with `bin/rails server`